Skip to content

 Manufacturing Gantt for Production Scheduling

-A manufacturing Gantt helps planners see when jobs run, what blocks them, which resource owns each operation, and how a change affects promised delivery.
+A manufacturing Gantt brings those commitments, constraints, and handoffs into one working view.
+Planners can see when jobs run, what blocks them, which resource owns each operation, and how a proposed change may affect delivery.

 Model the production plan as operational data

-Manufacturing screens usually need more than task name, start, and finish.
-Useful columns include order, operation, item, quantity, work center, machine, setup family, material status, crew, shift, progress, and due date.
+Manufacturing screens need more than task name, start, and finish.
+The useful conversation starts when dates sit beside the fields people already use to run production: order, operation, item, quantity, work center, machine, setup family, material status, crew, shift, progress, and due date.

 RevoGrid Gantt keeps those fields in an editable task grid synchronized with the timeline.
 Planning features can then add: